CodeWithKoala/koala-port/content/pages/projects/project-one.md

 description: >-
   MiniMod is a work-in-progress security bot designed to help Discord server owners maintain a safe and organized community.
-With a focus on automating moderation tasks, MiniMod aims to detect and prevent disruptive behavior such as spamming, inappropriate language, and unwanted links.
+With a focus on automating moderation tasks, MiniMod aims to detect and prevent disruptive behaviour such as spamming, inappropriate language, and unwanted links.
 featuredImage:
   type: ImageBlock